 Sign up by July 31 (while supplies last!) to start with Summer Scotch 2—shipping the week of August 2nd!

-Recommended liquor: This month's box calls for a bottle of shochu or gin.
-So that you can start mixing your cocktails as soon as your box arrives, why not go get yours now?
+Recommended liquor: So that you can start mixing your cocktails as soon as your box arrives, why not go get your bottle of single malt unpeated or lightly peated Scotch now?
 Each of this month's featured bartenders has recommendations for you!
-Any of them will work for all three recipes found in this box, so please choose according to your preference.
+Any of them will work well for all three recipes found in this box, depending on your preference.

-Recommended amount: To make all 12 drinks, you'll need 21 oz of shochu or gin; a medium (750 ml) bottle will be your best bet.
+Recommended amount: To make all 12 drinks, you'll need 19 oz of Scotch; a medium (750 ml) bottle will be your best bet.

-Recommended barware: A few different jiggers that measure 1/4, 1/2, 3/4, 1 1/2, and 2 oz, as well as a strainer, shaker, mixing glass, bar spoon, citrus juicer or reamer, and fine strainer.
+Recommended barware: A few different jiggers that measure 1/4, 1/2, 1, and 2 oz, as well as a strainer, bar spoon, mixing glass, and shaker.
+Additionally, if your fridge doesn't have a crushed ice option and you can't get pebble ice at the store, you'll need to make your own and can use either a Lewis bag and wooden mallet or a Ziploc freezer bag and another blunt kitchen object, such as a pestle.
 These are not all strictly necessary, but will improve your mixology experience.

-Psst... looking for Winter Rum? click here :)
+Psst... looking for Catching up with Cachaça? click here :)